zellij-org/zellij-org.github.io/content/news/remote-sessions-windows-cli.md

 A new client/server contract has been created and enforced with protocol buffers.
 Future versions will be able to connect to existing sessions.
 The only caveat being that new features won't work with old sessions and will silently fail.

 ## Additional Improvements
-Beyond the headline features, this release includes a large number of bug fixes and quality-of-life improvements:
+Beyond the above features, this release includes a large number of bug fixes and quality-of-life improvements:

 - **Borderless panes** - open specific panes as borderless or toggle border status at runtime
 - **Terminal BEL forwarding** from unfocused tabs and panes with visual indication